Learn how to make a Mojito with this easy, refreshing recipe ... it's the perfect summer drink!

 And now that you know how to make one, you can do the same!

-If you're looking for other rum cocktails, then try my Cuba Libre and Rum Old Fashioned, as well.
-Or try one of my favorite summery cocktails, like an Easy Chelada, Spicy Paloma Cocktail, Cherry Smash Cocktail, Beergaritas, or Strawberry Mint Gin and Tonic.
+If you're looking for other rum cocktails, then try my Cuba Libre, Spiked Apple Cider, and Rum Old Fashioned, as well.
+Or try one of my favorite summery drinks, like an Easy Chelada, Spicy Paloma Cocktail, Cherry Smash Cocktail, Beergaritas, or Strawberry Mint Gin and Tonic.

 Mojito